Zinc in the Diet: Functions, Benefits and Key Fact

 - What is Zinc and Why Is It Important?

-- Benefits of Zinc for the Immune System
+- Zinc and the Normal Function of the Immune System

 - Zinc and Skin Health